Studying with Learn mode

 For written questions, type in an answer and press Enter or select Answer.
 Quizlet will tell you if it was right or wrong.
 If you're not sure of an answer, you can select Don't know? to view the correct answer and copy it before moving on to the next question.

-Yes, you can use diagram sets to study in Learn.
+Yes, you can use diagram sets to study on Learn.
 To get started, open a diagram set and start a Learn session.
-You'll have the option to answer multiple choice or written questions.
-For multiple choice questions, you'll see the term or definition and will be given different location options to choose from the diagram.
-For written questions, you'll be presented with the location on the diagram and be asked to type the correct term.
+You will have the option to answer multiple choice or written questions.
+For multiple choice questions, you will see the term or definition and will be given different location options to select from the diagram.
+For written questions, you will be presented with the location on the diagram and will be asked to type the correct term.

-Why do I keep seeing the same terms again?
+Why do I keep getting the same terms again?

-Learn asks you the same question multiple times until you've thoroughly mastered a term.
+Learn asks you the same question multiple times until you have thoroughly mastered the term.
 You can follow the progress of terms through different levels of mastery in the progress bar.
 Typically, you'll have to answer a written question correctly twice to master a term.